Postage stamps and postal history of Barbados: The Barbados Queen issues

 Halfpenny green, one-penny red, two and halfpence blue and four-penny grey stamps were ordered in February 1882 and were issued on 28 August 1882.
 In September 1884 the order for stamps by the island Post Office included three-penny purple and four-penny brown.
 An order for stamps in June 1886 included the six-penny black, one-shilling brown and a five-shilling bistre.

 In July 1892 a surplus of four-penny brown stamps were overprinted HALF-PENNY.
 The printing was done by the West Indian Press.

 Later issues

 Current stamp catalogues list over 1,000 different stamps as having been issued by Barbados since 1892.

 Barbados attained self-government on 16 October 1961 and independence within the Commonwealth on 30 November 1966.
 An independence issue was issued in 1966 which included stamps of the Hilton Hotel and cricketer Gary Sobers.
+The first maximum card ever issued for Barbados was also issued in 1966, also featuring Gary Sobers.
+The image was an illustration of him batting and the stamp used was the 35c value taken from the Independence set of 1966.
+It can only be found bearing his autograph as he personally signed every one of them.
+Between 150 and 200 maximum cards were produced.